A voice for

 Better movement in the lymphatic system means better detoxification of waste products and toxins from the body.
 By this means, cleavers allow for better cellular regeneration and micro circulation.
 Cleavers offer all of these wonderful health benefit’s but their season is short-lived.
 As fresh is best for this herb and its foraging season is short – a succus (or juice) can be made and frozen into ice trays for extended use (see dosage for instructions).

-• Into the heart of Cleavers
+• Into the heart of cleavers

 Energetically, cleavers are cooling and demulcent.
 They improve the movement and flow in the lymphatic system, reducing stagnation in the tissues.
 This action allows for better removal of toxins and therefore it also allays inflammation and restores balanced function in all functional tissues of the body.
 The removal of toxins and congestion produces a systemic cooling action.
 Cleavers are one of the best herbs for this combined action.